qir-alliance/pyqir/examples/generator/README.md

-# Examples: pyqir_generator
+# Examples: pyqir-generator

-The `pyqir_generator` package provides the ability to generate [QIR](https://github.com/qir-alliance/qir-spec) using a Python API.
+The `pyqir-generator` package provides the ability to generate [QIR](https://github.com/qir-alliance/qir-spec) using a Python API.

 It is intended to be used by code automating translation processes enabling the